wuyang1002431655/tango_with_django_19/manuscript/chapter-system-setup.md

 Replace `<PATH_TO_SITE-PACKAGES>` with the path to your `site-packages` directory.
 Save the file, and quit and reopen any instances of your terminal.

 On a Windows-based computer, you must follow the [instructions shown above](#section-system-setup-python-windows) to bring up the environment variables settings dialog.
-Add a `PYTHONPATH` variable with the value being set to your `site-packages` folder, which is typically `C:\Python27\Lib\site-packages\`.
+Add a `PYTHONPATH` variable with the value being set to your `site-packages` directory, which is typically `C:\Python27\Lib\site-packages\`.

 ## Using `setuptools` and `pip`
 Installing and setting up your development environment is a really important part of any project.
 While it is possible to install Python Packages such as Django separately, this can lead to numerous problems and hassles later on.
 For example, how would you share your setup with another developer?
 How would you set up the same environment on your new machine?
 How would you upgrade to the latest version of the package?
 Using a package manager removes much of the hassle involved in setting up and configuring your environment.
 It will also ensure that the package you install is the correct for the version of Python you are using, along with installing any other packages that are dependent upon the one you want to install.